A symposium for music and audio research

 The Music Department, at the University of Lethbridge, in Alberta [Canada], coordinates a Music and Digital Audio Arts Student Symposium annually.
 The symposium is an occasion to disseminate and celebrate the research of: undergraduate and graduate students from ULethbridge; student research prize winners (e.g., ULethbridge Joyce and Ron Sakamoto Prize); advanced and established scholar-artists who provide keynote addresses during the symposium; and music students at other Canadian institutions.
 The symposium is also the project dissemination event for the course, entitled Applied Research in Digital Audio Arts, an undergraduate music research-creation course that services fourth-year Bachelor of Music students.

-In 2023, Bounce & Cadence will take the form of a one-day symposium on 30 March.
-We anticipate: approximately twelve student presenters conducting a variety of activities including oral presentations, performances, posters, and exhibits.
-We are also pleased to announce that the conference keynote address will be presented collaboratively by pianist Megumi Masaki and composer Keith Hamel.
+In 2024, Bounce & Cadence will take the form of a one-day symposium on 21 March.
+We anticipate: approximately 20 student presenters conducting a variety of activities including oral presentations, performances, and an exhibit.
+We are also pleased to announce that the conference keynote address will be presented by award-winning blind guitarist, songwriter, singer, composer, producer, radio and television personality, music columnist, educator and sound engineer Joey Stuckey.